corda/corda-docs-portal/content/en/platform/corda/5.2/deploying-operating/deployment/deploying/_index.md

 The example in this section is included only for illustrative purposes.
 You must use the information provided to determine the correct configuration file for your environment.
 {{< /warning >}}

+The following example shows a complete configuration file for Corda deployment in an environment in which:
+- The Cluster database is isolated from the State Manager database.
+- All manged state types are stored within a single State Manager database.
+- Kafka is using a trusted TLS certificate and SASL authentication is enabled.
+- Runtime credentials (unique per worker) to access Cluster database are automatically generated during deployment.
+- Runtime credentials (unique per worker and state type) to access State Manager database are automatically generated during deployment.
-The following example shows a complete configuration file for Corda deployment in an environment in which Kafka is using a trusted TLS certificate, SASL authentication is enabled, the REST API is exposed via an AWS Network Load Balancer, and the generated password for the initial admin user is retrieved from a secret.
+- The REST API is exposed via an AWS Network Load Balancer, and the generated password for the initial admin user is retrieved from a secret.

 ```yaml
 image: